supertrens/brightwheel_interview_temp/README.md

   strategies write-through with a read-through cache to set the latest reading and the cumulative read value in-memory on `POST /devices` .
-Like this we would always have those values pre-compute for all the subsequent request where we can hit the always hit the cache.
+Like this we would always have those values pre-compute for all the subsequent request where always hit the cache.
+- Set an in memory db (example: redis) that will write to a persistent db such as postgres
 - Dockerize the application to facilitate smoother onboarding

 ## Project Structure